 n.
 Robert Rabson Award.
 The Robert Rabson Award, first given by the Society in 2012, recognizes Bob Rabson's steadfast advocacy of plant biology through creation of funding programs in the Department of Energy for research in basic energy sciences.
 The award recognizes postdocs and faculty-level early career scientists, whether or not members of the Society, in academic, government and corporate research institutions who have made excellent contributions in the area of bioenergy research.
 The award, which is made biennially, is a monetary award that also provides a one-year membership in the Society.

 o.
 Summer Undergraduate Research Fellowship.
 The Summer Undergraduate Research Fellowship (SURF) was inaugurated in 2001 to recognize and support undergraduates showing promise in the pursuit of science.
 It is an annual monetary award that allows recipients at both primarily undergraduate and major research institutions to carry out meaningful research in plant biology early in their undergraduate experience.
 The award includes support for the recipients' mentors, who must be ASPB members.
 Communicating about science is also integral to the fellowship, so SURF recipients must present a research poster at the ASPB Plant Biology meeting the year following their fellowship.
 Recipients of SURF awards receive complimentary membership upon receipt of the award through the following year, in which they present their research at the Plant Biology meeting.

-Amendments to these bylaws may be made by a two-thirds vote of the executive committee.
+Amendments to these bylaws may be made upon recommendation by the council and by a two-thirds vote of the board of directors.

 Comments can be registered at firstname.lastname@example.org